This page lists many of the plants featured throughout my website.

 Holcoglossum flavescens is a miniature, epiphytic orchid that is endemic to China, where it grows on trees in forests.
 Holcoglossum flavescens produces beautiful flowers, which have quite a charm and character to them, however the colours of the flowers can be a little variable.
 Holcoglossum flavescens is usually slow to bloom Holcoglossum flavescens grows well in … Continue Reading →

-Humata repens is a species of fern which is endemic to Indochina, Taiwan, Malaysia and the Philippines.
+Humata repens is a species of fern which originates from Indochina, Taiwan, Malaysia and the Philippines.
 Humata repens is a dear little plant which grows to 8cm (3 inches) tall, there’s room for this fern in almost any terrarium!

 Ilex ‘Nellie R. Stevens’ is a female, evergreen holly, that produces orange-red berries in autumn and winter time.